-Many drivers are tempted to check their phone and respond to emails or text messages while in the car.
-There is an increasing awareness of the serious hazard posed by texting and driving.
+This information could save a life!
+Please let your friends and family members know about the dangers and laws regarding texting while driving a vehicle.
+Many drivers are tempted to check their phones and respond to emails or text messages while in the car.
+Unfortunately, actions that caused distracted driving led to a loss of 2,841 lives in 2018 across the U.S. There is an increasing awareness of the serious hazard posed by texting and driving.
 It’s among the most dangerous driver distractions.
-Many states have passed laws banning texting while driving.

 Distracted driving, and in particular texting while driving, has become a focus of national concern in recent years because of the number of traffic deaths and injuries associated with drivers focusing on cell phones.

 Engaging in any activity that distracts a driver from the important task of operating a moving motor vehicle is dangerous.
 However, NHTSA says that texting while driving is by far the most hazardous because it requires three types of attention from the driver: manual, visual, and cognitive.